Which countries in Europe have the highest and lowest childcare costs?

 Amid an ongoing cost-of-living crisis that has already made basic necessities like food unaffordable in Britain, the high cost of childcare is exacerbating socio-economic inequalities and impacting women disproportionately, forcing them to reduce their number of hours or to leave the workforce altogether.

-And an estimated 1.7 million women in the UK are working less hours than they would otherwise due to unaffordable childcare, according to the Centre for Progressive Policy.
+And an estimated 1.7 million women in the UK are working fewer hours than they would otherwise due to unaffordable childcare, according to the Centre for Progressive Policy.

 How do childcare costs compare across Europe?

-Across EU countries, up to 90% of children aged three to five, and one-third of children under the age of three attend formal childcare centers.
+Across EU countries, up to 90 per cent of children aged three to five, and one-third of children under the age of three attend formal childcare centers.
 However, the costs of childcare vary wildly across the continent.

-Childcare costs range from less than 5% in Germany and Austria, where parents living in the capitals even benefit from free public childcare, to almost 52% of median female earnings in the United Kingdom, according to data from the OECD.
+Childcare costs range from less than 5 per cent in Germany and Austria, where parents living in the capitals even benefit from free public childcare, to almost 52 per cent of median female earnings in the United Kingdom, according to data from the OECD.

 In most European countries, parents can benefit from highly-subsidised childcare which reduces the financial burden on parents.